stefunk/stefunk.github.io/_posts/2015-01-11-build-a-static-site-assemble.markdown

 ## Ingredients

 + [Grunt](http://gruntjs.com/) is great and I think you know it.
 Required for automate all the process.
-+ [Assemble](http://assemble.io/) is the core ingredients.
-It will generate the pages using Handlebars
++ [Assemble](http://assemble.io/) is the core ingredient.
+It will generate the pages using Handlebars.
 + [Sass](http://sass-lang.com/).
 Maybe the most famous css preprocessor with Less.
 We will use it as [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass).